tastyigniter/docs/contribution-guide.md

 ## Which Branch?

-> **Note:** This section applies specifically to those sending pull requests to all repositories under the [tastyigniter](https://github.com/tastyigniter) organization.
+> **Note:** This section applies specifically to those sending pull requests to any repositories under the [tastyigniter](https://github.com/tastyigniter) organization.

 **All** bug fixes should be sent to the latest stable branch.
 Bug fixes should **never** be sent to the `master` branch.